New weekly unemployment benefit claims rise 10% in NC

-New state unemployment insurance claims in North Carolina reversed a recent downward trend last week, increasing by 10.1% to 3,507 for the week that ended July 15, the U.S. Labor Department reported Thursday.
+New state unemployment insurance claims reversed a recent downward trend last week, increasing by 10.1% to 3,507 for the week that ended July 15, the U.S. Labor Department reported on Thursday.

 New claims were down from a revised 3,195 for the week that ended July 8.